During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 - CONFLICTING OPINIONS ON THE PRESENCE OF LEAD IN DEPRESSION GLASS

-- GREEN DEPRESSION GLASS
+- IS GREEN DEPRESSION GLASS SAFE TO USE?

 - AMBER DEPRESSION GLASS